bart0040/security-opdr-3/README.md

 Password: 1!Qwert1234

 - try to click in dashboard on TEST
-- you will see a page with the following message: Welcome only users with permission can come here
+- you will see a page with the following message: Welcome only users with permission can see this